giorgioriccardi/grc-wp-starter-theme-2018/how-to-step-by-step.md

 ## Initial front-dev setup in WordPress Dashboard

 * Create a starter theme package using [Underscores `_s`](https://underscores.me/),
-	* follow instructions on the doc page, just make sure to select all the advanced options available, especially `SASS` files.
+	* Follow instructions on the doc page, just make sure to select all the advanced options available, especially `SASS` files.
 * Give it a meaningful name, for this prototype is `GRC 2018` (slug: `grc2018`).

 **~~For the sake of this prototype I will not support `WooCommerce` features right away~~**.